 “Hey, Howie!” he called.
 “You need to see this.
 We’ve found him.”

 Why did this welcome piece of information deliver bad vibes?
 It didn’t take long to discover why.
-I stared open-mouthed at the breaking news ticker tape running across the reception area’s flatscreen before collapsing on the floor, tears streaming down as the news-reader delivered the horrifying news:
+I stared open-mouthed at the breaking news ticker tape running across the reception area’s flatscreen before collapsing on the floor, the tears streaming down as the news-reader delivered the horrifying news:

 “Two tandem skydivers – one believed to be pop singer Nick Carter of the Backstreet Boys – were mauled to death by German shepherds after landing in the middle of the Orlando Police Department Canine Training School this afternoon.
 Eye-witnesses claim they spotted the skydivers drifting out of control, but were unaware of their exact location when the brutal attack occurred…”